Explosive Lifts + Heavy Weights!

 So, does that mean that all I have to do is just lower the bar a bit slower, do some pause sets, and I’ll get stronger?

 Not exactly.
 Ask anyone who has gone through a rigorous training cycle.
-You’ll quickly learn that lifting heavier weights all the time and forcing reps only lead to exhaustion and cause injuries.
+You’ll quickly learn that lifting heavier weights all the time and forcing reps only lead to exhaustion and causes injuries.

 Just like how a chain is only as strong as its weakest link, if you continue to rely on training the maximum strength portion of your lifts, you’ll have one strong link and two weak links.
 With triphasic training, you’ll be strengthening those other two links.